 Soil liquefaction is a condition where loose, typically granular soils located below the groundwater surface lose strength during ground shaking, and is often associated with earthquakes.
-The risk of liquefaction at this site is considered low due to the overall fine-grained nature of native site soils.
-However, some deformation of underlying soft soils at this site should be expected.
-Although structural failure of foundations is not anticipated, some limited structural damage could occur during a seismic event.
+The risk of liquefaction at this site is considered low due to the overall fine-grained nature of native site soils and underlying bedrock.